-\leftrightarrow

-Supply chain resilience
+Principal risk and link to strategy Description and risk development Mitigation 1 2 3 4 ↔ Supply chain resilience Disruption or constraints in our global sourcing and supply network due to external or internal factors or insufficient capacity leading to the inability to meet consumer demand and desired service levels.
+We are investing in capacity across the network while simplifying the number of stock keeping units, strengthening our ability to respond to growing consumer demand for our products, and adhering to local regulations and safety standards.
 Continued challenges to our supply chain capacity test our resilience to ensure we meet increasing customer demand.

-Board

-Chief Supply Chain Officer

-Disruption or constraints in our global sourcing and supply network due to external or internal factors or insufficient capacity leading to the inability to meet consumer demand and desired service levels.

-We operate a complex global supply chain that is susceptible to a variety of risks including geopolitical instability, extreme weather events and cyber-security threats.
+Oversight forum We operate a complex global supply chain that is susceptible to a variety of risks including geopolitical instability, extreme weather events and cyber-security threats.
 Building resilience into our supply chain is critical so we can continue to operate in the event of these risks materialising.

-In addition, indirect factors such as energy and commodity volatility can significantly disrupt business operations, impacting our ability to serve our customers and consumers.

-We are investing in capacity across the network while simplifying the number of stock keeping units, strengthening our ability to respond to growing consumer demand for our products, and adhering to local regulations and safety standards.

 We have made good progress de-risking our supply of critical materials through our dual sourcing roadmap, increasing upstream supply chain resilience and allowing us to adapt to evolving portfolio needs and market conditions.
+Board Risk owner Chief Supply Chain Officer In addition, indirect factors such as energy and commodity volatility can significantly disrupt business operations, impacting our ability to serve our customers and consumers.
 Supply chain operations are managed through an extensive control framework, with oversight and continuous monitoring provided by senior management.
+Risk category Operational This risk remains unchanged from 2023.
 Crisis management and business continuity plans covering a broad range of disruptive scenarios are in place, supporting effective incident response and rapid restoration of supply.
 Plans are regularly reviewed and tested.
 The above actions and frameworks build resilience, however we recognise the need for vigilance and improvement driven by the constant risk of issues and threats.
 Supply chain is developing a product focus approach to business continuity planning in 2025 while re-enforcing this ongoing expectation of vigilance and response.

+Principal risk and link to strategy

-Environmental, social and governance
+Environmental, social

-Sustainability and climaterelated risks are integrated into our business and investment decisions.
+into our business and

+investment decisions.

-Environmental & Social Sustainability Committee
+Environmental & Social